INSIDE LOOK: The U.S. Olympic and Paralympic Museum

-COLORADO SPRINGS, Colo. — FOX21 got a look at the progress inside the construction of the U.S. Olympic and Paralympic Museum.
+COLORADO SPRINGS, Colo. — FOX21 got a look at the progress of construction on the U.S. Olympic and Paralympic Museum.

 The exterior of the building is nearly complete, with the interior finishes being the current priority.

-The museum is offering the public to leave their mark on the building as part of a community campaign.
-Their goal is $2.5-million dollars, $1-million has already been raised.
+The museum is offering an opportunity for the public to leave their mark on the building as part of a community campaign.
+Their goal is $2.5 million.
+They’ve already raised $1 million of that.

 The money will go to an endowment fund for future improvements and day-to-day operations.